tydickinson29/Fires/README.md

 Combining river flooding and flash flooding may not always be applicable to every WFO.

+Indicators were broken into three categories:
+- **Occurance**
+    - Number of reports
+    - Number of report days
-Indicators: Number of flash flood reports, number of days with a report, adjusted fatalities, total rainfall (discussed below), maximum one day rainfall and two day rainfall (also discussed below), and number of times river gages went above moderate flood stage.
+    - Number of times 52 river gages went above moderate flood stage
+- **Impacts**
+    - Total damages (adjusted to 2010 values)
+    - Fatalities/injuries blend
+- **Meteorology/Severity**
+    - Total CWA rainfall
+    - Maximum 1 day rainfall
+    - Maximum 2 day rainfall

-In regards to river gages, 54 were selected on major rivers and creek throughout the CWA.
+In regards to river gages, 54 were selected on major rivers and creeks throughout the CWA.

 The main flooding script will output: reports, report days, fatalities, injuries, and damages.
 The rainfall data is discussed below and the number of times river gages went above moderate was gathered by hand through AWIPS.